lesonly/GFINet/README.md

 ```

 ## preparation
-- download the official pretrained model ([Google drive](https://drive.google.com/open?id=107fXhd213djD4LBEYvMtYqlPmjuZOfhhEnN)) of ResNet-50 implemented in Pytorch if you want to train the network again.
+- download the official pretrained model ([Baidu drive](https://pan.baidu.com/s/1zRhAaGlunIZEOopNSxZNxw
+code：fv6m)) of ResNet-50 implemented in Pytorch if you want to train the network again.
-- download or put the RGB saliency benchmark datasets ([Google drive](https://drive.google.com/open?id=1S8jC12310c-vYEGV0jX9ZizPH8SPaKQ7zxM1)) in the folder of `data` for training or test.
+- download or put the RGB saliency benchmark datasets ([Baidu drive](https://pan.baidu.com/s/1kUPZGSe1CN4AOVmB3R3Qxg
+code：sfx6)) in the folder of `data` for training or test.

 ## generate the edge mask
 After preparing the data folder, you need to use the edge_mask.py to generate the edge mask for training.
 Run this command